elec327/elec327.github.io/lab2/index.md

 `next_led()` return an unsigned int, with the higher byte corresponding to PORT2 and the lower byte to PORT1.
 Then eliminate the switch statement and directly write the PORT1/2 values after the function call. **SUPER BONUS:** In addition to the pendant pattern described above, program the pendant to operate as a clock.
-(More later)
+Represent the second hand as a flashing LED that moves around the circle, blinking at 1 Hz in each position 6 times.
+In addition, light up the LEDs that correspond to the hour hand and the minute hand, assuming that we have a day divided into 4 six hour segments rather than two twelve hour ones.
+Or figure out another cool way of making a clock.

+To answer the following questions, you will need to refer to Chapters 5 and 12 of the User Guide.

 9. How do you set a pin to be an output?
 What is the default mode for GPIO pins?